militaryinvestor/militaryinvestor.github.io/_posts/2022-02-17-Spousal-IRA-Married-Couples-Can-Double-IRA-Investments.md

 hidden: false
 ---

-*Bottom Line Up Front (BLUF):* If you are married and your spouse is a stay-at-home parent/homemaker (and you file taxes jointly), you can _both_ invest in IRAs or Roth IRAs.
-This means, your family can invest $6,000/year in your IRA, and $6,000/year in your spouse's IRA!
+*Bottom Line Up Front (BLUF):* If you are married and your spouse has no income (and you file taxes jointly), you can _both_ still invest in IRAs or Roth IRAs.
+This means, your family can invest $6,000/year in your IRA and $6,000/year in your spouse's IRA!

 -------